 The Statistics on Cheating aren’t Pretty

 You don’t understand why he cheated on you.
-You’re pretty.
+You keep yourself up.
+You’re fun.
 You have a good job.
 You’re smart.
 You’re attentive to him.
 You may even be the mother of his child.
 So why?

 You don’t understand why she cheated on you.
 You’re a kind man.
 You’re gainfully employed.
 You pay attention to her.
 You’re fun.
 You give her compliments.
 You’re smart.
 So why?

 Most committed partners, both married and unmarried, don’t plan on having an affair.
 No one looks into their new spouse’s eyes on their wedding day thinking, ‘I’m going to tear your heart to shreds one day.’
 If you’re in a long-term relationship and have never even been tempted, you may think you’re safe from slipping up.
 But it happens.
 A lot.
 According to facts and statistics about infidelity:

 Not only that,